 The time also depends on the exact size of your florets.
 If you lean bigger, you'll need to cook longer.

-In this recipe, I use vegan butter, which you add to the sauce yourself.
+In this recipe, I use vegan butter, which you add to the sauce to help the panko adhere to the cauliflower.

 You can try using melted, refined coconut oil in place of butter, but I have not tested it in this recipe.
 I wouldn't recommend unrefined coconut oil, because then your wings will taste like coconut.
 Unless you're into that.
 Then, go for it!

 This recipe is a treat with buffalo sauce, but that's just the tip of the iceberg when it comes to making cauliflower wings in your air fryer!

 As long as your sauce amount stays the same, you can use this technique to make other flavors of cauliflower wings.
 Here are some ideas for you to try:

 - teriyaki wings

 - BBQ wings

 - sriracha maple wings -- mix 2 tablespoons sriracha with 2 tablespoons maple syrup

 - jerk seasoned wings